jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

    :width: 400
    :align: center

 3. Third sheet is "Users".
 Here you should enter users data (first name, last name and email).
-Also can choose should a personal mailbox be created for each user individually (Y to create, N or leave empty to not create).
+Also you can choose should a personal mailbox be created for each user individually (Y to create, N or leave empty to not create).
 Users will be created according to this data

 .. warning:: All users in the list should have relations to an active domain(s).
 If any users without such relation will be added to the list, user creation process will fail.